sobrien-banyan/Deploy-MERN-stack-tutorial/README.md

 12. Select `Create variable`
 13. The site needs to be redeplyed.
 Select the website from the dashboard.
 Select `Deploys`
 14. Select `Trigger deploy` then select `Deploy site`
-15. All done!

 ## The following steps are for using a custom domain name from namecheap for the application

-16. Register a domain name at [namecheap](https://www.namecheap.com/).
+15. Register a domain name at [namecheap](https://www.namecheap.com/).
 Cost is a few dollor.
-17. Go to netlify, select the site and then select `Domains`
+16. Go to netlify, select the site and then select `Domains`
-18. Select `Add or register domain`
+17. Select `Add or register domain`
-19. For input `Domain of subdomain` enter the domain name from netlify and click `Verify`.
+18. For input `Domain of subdomain` enter the domain name from netlify and click `Verify`.
 You may be asked to Activate Netlify DNS.
-20. From `Domains` select the domain and it will take you to `DNS settings`.
+19. From `Domains` select the domain and it will take you to `DNS settings`.
 Find section `Name servers`.
 Copy the four name servers.
 They will look something like `dns.p01.nsone.net`.
 The name will need to by copied your namecheap account.
-21. Go to the namecheap dashboard.
+20. Go to the namecheap dashboard.
 Select `Domain List`
-22. Find the domain name and select `Manage`
+21. Find the domain name and select `Manage`
-23. Scroll down and find the `NAMESERVERS` section.
+22. Scroll down and find the `NAMESERVERS` section.
 Select `+ ADD NAMESERVER` and copy the 'Name servers' from Netlify one-by-one. e.g. `dns.p01.nsone.net`
-24. All done!
+23. All done!